 Enrollment is limited.
 As such, prospective students are advised to apply at the earliest possible date.

-There are some required courses (e.g., Social and Cultural Bases of Assessment & Counseling) that may require some personal disclosures by the student as part of the course requirements.
+There are some required courses (e.g., PSY 705 Diversity Considerations in School Psychology) that may require some personal disclosures by the student as part of the course requirements.
 Other courses may require a deeper level of ongoing self-disclosure as part of the class process.